Quickstart: up and running in 5 minutes

 If something fails

-../reference/client-compatibility.md - To report bugs, gather artifacts according to
+../reference/client-compatibility.md - To report bugs, gather artifacts per

 ../reference/support.md.

-Once the server has answered psql -h 127.0.0.1 and the basic SELECT has succeeded, logical next steps:
+Once the server answers psql -h 127.0.0.1 and a basic SELECT succeeds, the

 - What is AngaraBase — a product overview: what the project is for, how it differs from vanilla PostgreSQL.